jfreeze/gce-freebsd/README.md

 Finally, note the line <code>server: true</code>.
 YOUR PHOENIX SERVER WILL NOT RUN WITHOUT THIS AND IT IS NOT INCLUDED BY DEFAULT.
 Don't forget to add this line.
-If you do, a telltale result is that you will see the server listening to random ports yet not connections are made when trying to connect to those ports.
+If you do, a telltale result is that you will see the server listening on random ports yet not responding to any attempted connections.

-Before deploying, make sure that your project file is up to date with the Distillery and eDeliver configs checked into git.
+Before deploying, make sure that your project files are up to date with the Distillery and eDeliver configs checked into git.

 Start the deploy process with

-    /app/build/elixirconf/rel/elixirconf/releases/0.0.1+22

-  	git rev-list HEAD --count
-	RELEASE_VERSION="0.0.1+19" mix edeliver build release --auto-version=commit-count
+    mix edeliver build release

+Finish the deploy with

+    mix edeliver deploy release to production --start-deploy

+Add the --verbose flag if needed to debug any issues.

     # remove builds on the build server
     ssh ecw "mv -f /app/deploys/elixirconf/releases /tmp; rm -rf /app/deploys/elixirconf/releases" rm .deliver/releases/*gz
     # version is set in .deliver/config
     mix edeliver build release

-  Add the --verbose flag if needed to debug any issues.

-  Finish the deploy with

-mix edeliver deploy release to production --start-deploy

     mix edeliver stop production
     mix edeliver start production